hds-sandbox/proteomics-sandbox/README.md

-## Website for Clinical Proteomics module
+## Website for HDS Proteomics Hub
-This is the website for the Clinical Proteomics module in the National Health Data Science Sandbox.
+This is the website for the Proteomics resources in the National Health Data Science Sandbox.